artemseninhse/artemseninhse/README.md

 ## Hi there 👋

-I am Artem Senin, Data Scientist from Moscow, Russia
+I am Artem Senin, MLOps Engineer from Moscow, Russia

-### My interests

-💻 Writing applications with the use of machine learning models

-🔧 Creating utilities for data processing

-### Some irrelevant information

-🏆 Former go-kart racer (3rd place in Russian Championship)

-🏎️ Motor racing fan

 ### How to reach me

-📩 E-mail: *artemseninhse@gmail.com*
+📩 E-mail: *sen1nartem@yandex.ru*

 <!--
 **artemseninhse/artemseninhse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.